ceph/ceph/doc/mgr/rgw.rst

   ceph rgw zone create -i zone-spec.yaml

-.. note:: The spec file used by RGW has the same format as the one used by cephadm.
+.. note:: The spec file used by RGW has the same format as the one used by the orchestrator.
 Thus,
-          the user can provide any cephadm rgw supported parameter as any other advanced configuration items such as SSL certificates etc.
+          the user can provide any orchestration supported rgw parameters including advanced configuration features such as SSL certificates etc.

 Commands
 --------